 Is It REALLY A Good Deal?

-Most people automatically assume health questions are a requirement to get any type of life insurance coverage like term, whole, or universal.
+Most people automatically assume the questions life insurance companies ask are a requirement to get any type of life insurance coverage like term, whole, or universal.

 It just makes sense, right?
 If an insurance companies offers your family a large sum of money when you pass away, it’s only sensible that the insurance company does some kind of check up on you to make sure you’re not going to croak anytime soon.